Ayush-Saini-AI/Ayush-Saini-AI/README.md

 - 👋 Hi, I’m @Ayush-Saini-AI
 - 👀 I’m interested in APP DELEVOPMENT
 - 🌱 I’m currently learning Dart
-- 💞️ I’m looking to collaborate on FLutter
+- 💞️ I’m looking to collaborate on Flutter
 - 📫 How to reach me 1ayushsaini@gmail.com